-The Company intends to take the following additional steps with respect to 2021 to mitigate the risk that the necessary 3TG in Bahnson's in-scope products benefit armed groups:
+The Company intends to take the following additional steps with respect to 2022 to mitigate the risk that the necessary 3TG in Bahnson's in-scope products benefit armed groups:

 - 1. Continue to request that Suppliers provide information at a product level. - 2.
-Further engage with Suppliers that did not fully respond to information requests related to the Company's 3TG compliance program for 2020 to help ensure that they provide requested information for 2021. - 3.
-Communicate to new in-scope Suppliers the Company's sourcing expectations, including through the dissemination of the Vendor Code of Conduct.
+Further engage with Suppliers that did not fully respond to information requests related to the Company's 3TG compliance program for 2021 to help ensure that they provide requested information for 2022. - Communicate to new in-scope Suppliers the Company's sourcing expectations, including through the dissemination of the Vendor Code of Conduct.

-All of these steps are in addition to the steps that the Company took with respect to 2020, which it intends to continue to take with respect to 2021 to the extent applicable.
+All of these steps are in addition to the steps that the Company took with respect to 2021 described earlier in this Conflict Minerals Report, which it intends to continue to take with respect to 2022 to the extent applicable.